simonprickett/redis-pi-camera/pi/README.md

 Redis also has an [EXPIREAT command](https://redis.io/commands/expireat/) if you prefer to specify a time and date for expiry, rather than a number of seconds in the future.

-TODO update the above for pipelining and expiry and the lux information.
+TODO update the above for pipelining and expiry.

 ## Setup